Cog-Creators/Red-DiscordBot/docs/cog_guides/admin.rst

 **Description**

-Set the channel where the bot owner announcements will be done.
+Sets the channel where the bot owner announcements will be done.

 **Arguments**